-During July, Mercer Yield Curve spot rates decreased for all maturities greater than three years.
-Similarly, Treasury Yield Curve spot rates decreased for all maturities greater than two years.
-As a result, the Average plan spread between the Mercer Yield Curve and the Treasury Curve did not change significantly.
-The dispersion of individual bond yields around the Coupon Regression Curve remained consistent with the prior month.
+During December, the Mercer Yield Curve spot rates increased for maturities less than nine years and decreased for maturities nine years and later.
+Treasury Yield Curve spot rates increased across all maturities greater than six months.
+The spread of the discount rate for the Average plan between the Mercer Yield Curve and the Treasury Curve decreased by 14 basis points.
+The dispersion of individual bond yields around the Coupon Regression Curve increased slightly.

-These changes are reflected in the Mercer Index Rates discount rates for the four Mercer sample pension plans, as determined using the Mercer Yield Curve.
-For July, the Mercer Index Rates ranged from a decrease of 13 basis points for the Retiree plan to a decrease of 21 basis points for the Young plan.
+These changes are reflected in the Mercer Index Rates — discount rates for the four Mercer sample pension plans, as determined using the Mercer Yield Curve.
+For December, the Mercer Index Rates ranged from a decrease of three basis points for the Retiree plan to a decrease of 11 basis points for the Young plan.

 Because both accounting and funding requirements take a market-based view of pension liabilities, financial market movements and linkages become important considerations to plan sponsors as they evaluate their benefit, funding, and investment policies.
 These linkages and the large changes in both discount rates and asset values over the past few years underscore the need to understand — and manage — how a plan’s net surplus or deficit responds to changing economic conditions.